Philliec459/COVID-19-Estimates-Confirmed-Cases-and-Deaths-from-Sigmoid-Model-not-valid-with-recent-new-waves/README.md

 ![COVID](sigmoid_model_estimates_US.png)

-Provided are the April 7th COVID data from Johns Hopkins and a Notebook by country and a Notebook for the US.
-New data will be uploaded.
+### The Notebooks Version 8 auto will download the most current Johns Hopkins COVID data and then make estimates for the maximum expected Confirmed-Cases and Deaths by country or state.